regisphilibert/wp-jumpstart/README.md

 ```
 #### Tailored SEO
 But you will most likely need to enrich those basic metas and values with the particularities of your own theme. (custom post, custom fields as meta values etc...)
 To do that, you will have to create a another class (to be stored wherever) which extends this one.
-You can check inc/custom-seo.php for a use case.
+You can check [`inc/custom-seo.php`](inc/custom-seo.php) for a use case.

-Inside your custom-seo.php, you'll be able to overide the values for existings metas, and add your own metas tags.
+Inside your `custom-seo.php`, you'll be able to overide the values for existings metas, and add your own metas tags.